k3jph/k3jph.github.io/teaching.md

 tools to make teaching mathematics online better.

-At the opposite extreme, I have also taught graduate public management courses for several schools, most notably [Baruch College at the City University of New York](https://marxe.baruch.cuny.edu/) and [Central Michigan University](https://www.cmich.edu/program/master-of-science-administration).
+At the opposite extreme, I have also taught graduate public management courses for several schools, most notably at [Baruch College at the City University of New York](https://marxe.baruch.cuny.edu/) and [Central Michigan University](https://www.cmich.edu/program/master-of-science-administration).